History of Valentine's

 be tracked from both Christian and Roman tradition.

-today, especially in certain areas of the US where there
+especially in certain areas of the US where there is still snow

 Italy also had another Spring festival during the Middle